originates/originates/README.md

 ### Hi there 👋

-# Account Redirect, Please visit: [github.com/RichKMLS](https://github.com/RichKMLS)
+# I changed my username!
+Please visit: [github.com/RichKMLS](https://github.com/RichKMLS)
 This account was created to reserve my original username 'originates'.

 Have a great day!